 I’ve kept my list of recommendations for eating in Seville as short as possible, knowing that most of you have only a few days to enjoy this incredible city.
 Hopefully, by the end of your time here, it will inspire you as it did me.
 Perhaps you’ll even return as I do, time and time again!

 See also: Where to stay in Seville (my top picks)

 The food scene in Seville is simply unrivaled.

 The self-proclaimed tapas capital of the world has so much to offer a food lover, and you could live here for years and still have more to discover.

-From traditional abacerías (tiny grocery stores that often serve wine, cheese, and charcuterie), to traditional tapas bars, to some of Spain’s most inventive and modern cuisine, Seville is a city with a bit of everything and rarely disappoints.
+From traditional abacerías (tiny grocery stores that often serve gourmet products like wine, cheese, and charcuterie), to traditional tapas bars, to some of Spain’s most inventive and modern cuisine, Seville is a city with a bit of everything and rarely disappoints.
 The prices are low and the quality is high, and as long as you know where to go and what to order, you can’t really go wrong.

 Here’s where I come to help– this guide will tell you what to eat in Seville, and later where to eat in Seville.
 I hope you enjoy!

 It’s important to know that the definition of tapas varies greatly throughout Spain, but in Seville they have what I’d consider the perfect system (and the best tapas!).

 - In Seville tapas are small plates, and on most menus you will see three columns: